 - Inability to meet your basic psychological needs

 - Control of anxiety

 - Circumstance – perceived or real

-While anxiety represents feelings of helplessness, anger is a powerful feeling that covers up anxiety.
-Anger is the most powerful role that a human can experience.
+While anxiety represents feelings of helplessness, anger is a powerful feeling that covers up the sensation of anxiety.
+It is the most powerful role that a human can experience.
 Anger results in action that can help regain control—whether the actions are admirable or not is a different discussion.
 Even if it isn’t possible to regain control, anger allows you to feel like you are in control. (you can’t control your thoughts) Anger is nearly impossible to give up.
-Only by understanding how powerful and potentially destructive it can be will you be able to process and detach from it.
-Only then will you be able to let and move forward to experience a full, rich, and productive life.
+Nor should you give it up.
+It is a survival reaction.
+By being aware of and understanding how powerful and potentially destructive it can be, you be able to separate from it.
+Then you’ll be able to let go and move forward to experience a full, rich, and productive life.